kauevestena/sanit3Dsdi/README.md

 - basic sanitation, DTM, Orthos -> https://geobases.es.gov.br/ (The SDI from the Espirito Santo State Government)
 - Building and road structure   -> https://www.openstreetmap.org/

+This repository was tested on Ubuntu 18, bot it may work on windows too

+To get started, please run the "setup.py" file